 See Global Project Linking—Importing Files from Other Projects.

 - Excluding Links from Targets Another method is to use an option on the Advanced tab in the Target Editor to exclude all content files unless they are directly or indirectly referenced from the target.
 This means that if the target is using particular files such as a table of contents (TOCs), master page, and so on, other files linked directly or indirectly from them will be part of the output.
 This is a much quicker method and helps to keep your output file size down, but it is not quite as flexible as the other method.

 See Excluding Content not Linked Directly or Indirectly from Targets.

-If you are creating a print-based output, only the topics included in your "outline TOC" (i.e., the TOC file in the Project Organizer) will be included in the output.
-In addition, you can place condition tags on outline TOC entries and use them to further separate content for different outputs (i.e., if you have other targets using that same outline TOC).
+If you are creating a print-based output, only the topics included in your "outline TOC" will be included in the output.
+In addition, you can place condition tags on outline TOC entries and use them to further separate content for different outputs (if you have targets using that same outline TOC).

-Note: If you need to create print-based output from your Flare project, there are some additional tasks that are mandatory and several others that are optional.
-See Creating Print-based Output.
+Note: If you need to create print-based output from your Flare project, there are some specific tasks that are mandatory and several others that are optional.
+For details, see Creating Print-based Output.